Professor of English, Director of Professional & Technical Writing Undergraduate Programs and the MAPW Program

 Humanities Analytics, Professional Writing, Rhetoric, Technical Writing and Communication

 I am a scholar/designer specializing in communication and user experience design, with over 30 years of experience in both academia and industry.
-My current research focuses on Technology-Enhanced Learning for writing and Computer-Assisted Rhetorical Analysis; and my professional experience includes traditional visual communication design, visualization of complex information, and user experience design for enterprise applications.
-I am currently on the advisory board of the Thunderhouse, LLC; and the immediate past president of the IEEE Professional Communication Society.
+Currently, I am Professor of English at Carnegie Mellon University, where I direct the Professional & Technical Writing Programs.
+My current research focuses on computer-assisted rhetorical analysis and AI-enabled environments for writing instruction.
+My professional experience includes traditional visual communication design, visualization of complex information, and user experience design for enterprise applications.

-Before my current appointment in the Department of English at Carnegie Mellon, I was a senior staff engineer at Qualcomm, where I worked on the research and development as well as the product management of early mobile applications.
-Prior to Qualcomm, I was on the faculty of the School of Design at Carnegie Mellon.
+Before my current appointment, I worked as a senior staff engineer at Qualcomm, where I worked on the research and development as well as the product management of early mobile applications.
+Prior to that, I was a faculty member at Carnegie Mellon's School of Design.

 Ph.D.
 Massachusetts Institute of Technology, Media Laboratory

 M.S.
 Visual Studies., Massachusetts Institute of Technology, Media Laboratory

 Bachelor of Arts and Design, University of Tsukuba

 PublicationsBeigman K. B., Ramineni, C., Kaufer, D., Yeoh, P., Ishizaki, S. (2019).
 Advancing the Validity Argument for Standardized Writing Tests using Quantitative Rhetorical Analysis.
 Language Testing, 36(1), 125-144.

 Boettger, R. & Ishizaki S. (2018).
 Introduction to the Special Issue: Data-Driven Approaches to Research and Teaching in Professional and Technical Communication.
 (Eds.
 Boettger, R. Ishizaki, S.) IEEE Transactions on Professional Communication.
 61 (4).